WilliamLu0211/Shell/README.md

 - Recursive redirects, but limited to one or less pipe: even `bash < input.txt | cowsay > output.txt` works, WOW!
 - If there is no command before ";", the shell does not crash.
 It prints an error statement instead.
 - Ctrl + C interrupt does not exit the shell.
 This is similar to how Ctrl + C does not exit the bash.
+- Whenever a command fails to execute, a string of errno is printed.
 2. **Features Implemented Unsuccessfully**
 - Recursive pipes: for example, `fortune | cowsay | wc` does not work.
 3. **Bugs**